matildarehm/git_cheatsheet/README.md

-# github_cheatsheet
+# github cheatsheet
-Cheatsheet of github commands
+Cheatsheet of git commands

 ## Deleting a branch